-- Competition operations (setting, controlling and evaluating the tasks) - All competition materials (maps, task descriptions, control point atlases, etc.) - Free use of the airport and free entry to all official events. - Camping place for each team with water, electricity and wireless internet

-- Preferential prices to eat
+- Competition operations (setting, controlling and evaluating the tasks) - All competition materials (maps, task descriptions, control point atlases, etc.) - Free use of the airport and free entry to all official events. - Camping place for each team with water, electricity and wireless internet - Preferential prices to eat - Competition operations (setting, controlling and evaluating the tasks) - All competition materials (maps, task descriptions, control point atlases, etc.) - Free use of the airport and free entry to all official events.

-The entry fee is to be transferred before 8th of August 2018 to Account nr: HU28 1160 0006 0000 0000 2641 4465 Erste Bank Hungary ZRT, BIC GIBAHUHB
+The entry fee is to be transferred before 7th of August 2018 to: Company name: Ignalinos aerodromas Account nr: LT51 4010 0510 0346 5870 Bank: Luminor Bank BIC: AGBLLT2X

 1.4.1.
-Entry - refunds
+ENTRY - REFUNDS